-The second initiative, in its early stages, involves the participation of the staff of CMH's Adult Mental Health Services program (AMHS) in the Utilization Management Committee of the Ingham Health Plan (IHP).
+2. The second initiative, in its early stages, involves the participation of CMH staff in the Utilization Management Committee of the Ingham Health Plan (IHP).
 The IHP provides primary health care and, for some enrollees, inpatient care, for low income persons who do not have access to Medicaid, Medicare, nor commercial insurance.
 CMH's involvement was sought by the IHP to work to develop behavioral health care approaches to more appropriately meeting the needs of IHP enrollees with patterns of high health care service use.
 This effort is expected to bear fruit over the next year.